cfonseka/conference-notes/nextgen_omics_2023_day_1_notes.md

 Overall: Interesting technology and supervised RL could be useful for our single cell analyses
   - Unclear how much this would improve results from our current NMF-based approaches

 ## Talk 3 - PRCISR™: Vivlion’s CRISPR-Enabled Discovery Platform

 **Martin Wegner, Vivlion GmbH**

+CRISPR-based library screening platform

+CRISPR consists of endonuclease (cutter) and small gRNA (sequence-specific guide) that introduces DSBs in known locations
+- NHEJ-mediated repair of these DSBs creates indels, which shift the reading frame and break the gene, affecting functionality
+- Can easily perform genome-wide screens by applying a set of guides to a collection of cells (1 guide/cell), then look for differences in treatment response based on gene KO
+- Can perform synthetic lethality screens using WT and single-gene KO cell lines, identify potential genes that are synthetically lethal with existing KO
+  - Use combinatorial CRISPR library where two KOs occur in each cell; avoids cell line effects from establishing KO line

+Combinatorial CRISPR screening has many challenges
+- Library setup can be complicated (size of guide, dsitribution, genes, controls)
+- Cell line, assay, analysis plan all can vary

+Talk will cover three main points:
+- Library design
+- Uniform sgRNA generation
+- Scaling

+Library design
+- Offer both single and dual-target libraries
+- Dual-target libraries can be set up to be all vs all, all vs many, or fixed combinations as requested by customer

+Uniform representation of guide RNAs
+- Some guides are generated more easily than others
+- Measure uniform library dsitribution using ratio of 90th percentile to 10th percentile (so closer ratio is to 1 = more uniform)
+- Important because distribution determines coverage available during screen
+  - The more skewed a library is (less uniform), the more coverage is required to overcome bias
+- Vivlion avoids this issue by avoiding PCR cloning (or restriction/ligation based cloning)
+  - Instead, use template site-directed mutagenesis to bacterially amplify the final CRISPR library with gRNA sequences
+- Showed data suggesting that single- or dual-target libraries from Vivlion increase KO rates for essential genes by > 10-fold

+Scaling/Parallelization
+- Typically large-scale screens require many rounds of PCR cloning
+- Vivlion says their libraries allow for reducing size of screens by 10fold